Jacinta Kay Jacinta Kay

 Cristina Bacchilega - Postmodern Fairy Tales: Gender and Narrative Strategies (1997)

 One text that I’ve been reading is Cristina Bacchilega’s Postmodern Fairy Tales: Gender and Narrative Strategies.
-She talks about how retellings of fairy tales aren’t just playful updates but rather devices that actively challenge the old structures of power and gender hidden inside the originals.
-As she writes, “Fairy tales are never innocent; they are always already ideological.”
-That line really stuck with me, because it reframes fairytales as cultural tools, shaping how we think about gender, power, and morality.
+She talks about how retellings of fairy tales are more than playful updates, they are devices that actively challenge the old structures of power and gender hidden inside the originals.
+She works to reframe fairytales as cultural tools which shape how we think about gender, power, and morality.

 I’ve always been drawn to fairytales and myth, but often through the imagery (enchanted forests, animals, magic).
 Bacchilega makes me consider how those images are carrying narratives with them, whether I intend it or not.
-She writes about authors like Angela Carter and Margaret Atwood, who twist traditional stories to expose the way women are positioned in them.
+She writes about authors like Angela Carter and Margaret Atwood who twist traditional stories to expose the way women are positioned in them.
 That feels close to what I want to do visually: to use whimsical or hyper-feminine motifs as a way of reworking the “scripts” we inherit from culture.
 I’ve been exploring this idea by retelling current events through the visual language of fairytales and medieval imagery, and it feels pertinent - a timeless mode of storytelling, shaped through a feminist lens.

-For me, the key takeaway is that retelling, whether in words or images, is political.
+For me the key takeaway is that retelling, whether in words or images, is political.
 To echo Bacchilega, “Postmodern fairy tales expose the fairy tale’s complicity in cultural processes of gender construction.”
 In my practice, I want to play with that complicity- leaning into the aesthetic pleasure of fairytales while also twisting them, unsettling their neat morals, and making space for new narratives.

 Susan Sontag - An Argument About Beauty (2005)

-This week I’ve been reading Susan Sontag’s 2005 essay “An Argument About Beauty.”
-What struck me is how conflicted we are about beauty.
+I’ve been reading Susan Sontag’s 2005 essay “An Argument About Beauty.”
+What really resonates with me is how conflicted we are about beauty.
 On one hand, we crave it, surround ourselves with it, and let it shape what we find meaningful.
 On the other, beauty is often treated as shallow, suspect, or even dangerous.
 As Sontag puts it, “Beauty has never been democratic.
 It is always a privilege.”
-That reminder makes me think about how access to beauty: who gets to embody it, who gets to produce it, has always been tied up with power.
+That makes me think about how access to beauty: who gets to embody it, who gets to produce it, has always been tied up with power.
 It’s also got me thinking about pursuing passion being the realm of the privileged, and also how beauty in architecture and public spaces is typically the realm of the wealthy.
 These displays of power dynamics are perhaps the most obvious, but nonetheless illustrate the point of the essay well.

 Sontag also writes that “beauty defines itself as the antithesis of the ugly,” which makes me think about how rigid those categories can be, and how art has the potential to blur or collapse them.
 This feels really relevant to my own practice.
 I’m drawn to things people might dismiss as “pretty” or “girly.”
 I’ve always felt that pull, but I’ve also felt the cultural baggage that comes with it, like beauty somehow makes the work less serious, and it’s been a hugely limiting belief in my time at RMIT so far.
 Reading Sontag makes me see that suspicion of beauty as part of a long history, not just my personal hang-up.